 Listed status is more commonly associated with buildings or groups of buildings, however it can cover many other structures, including bridges, headstones, steps, ponds, monuments, walls, phone boxes, wrecks, parks, and heritage sites.

-There are three main listing designations;
+In England and Wales there are three main listing designations;

 Grade I (2.5%) - exceptional interest, sometimes considered to be internationally important.